ljhwang/LSD_Sphinx/docs/source/find_data/stations/ohio.md

 A small subset of global earthquakes are available upon request.
 These 64 records are 50-100MB tif files.
 See also [special collection](https://o90014.eos-intl.net/O90014/OPAC/Details/Record.aspx?BibCode=3130132).

 Archives of John Carroll University Department of Seismology contain notebooks and earthquake bulletins.
-These include travel-time tables from the 1930s from James Macelwane. [[more info]](http://ead.ohiolink.edu/xtf-ead/view?docId=ead/OClJC0008.xml;query=;brand=default)
+These include travel-time tables from the 1930s from James Macelwane. [[more info]](http://ead.ohiolink.edu/xtf-ead/view?docId=ead/OClJC0008.xml;query=;brand=default)<!--broken link-->

 ## Contact
 For more information about this collection, please contact: